CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 **Example:**
 Imagine trying to find a misplaced file in a folder filled with hundreds of unlabelled items.
 Organisation saves time and prevents confusion!

+## Best Practices for Naming Projects and Files

+Effective naming conventions are a key part of maintaining organisation.

+### Why Naming Matters

+- Descriptive names make it easier to understand the purpose of a file or folder at a glance.
+- Consistent naming ensures predictability and reduces errors when referencing files in your code.

+### General Guidelines

+1. **Be Descriptive and Specific:**
+   - Use names that reflect the file or folder’s purpose.
+   - Example:
+     - **Good:** `contact-form.html`
+     - **Bad:** `form1.html`
+2. **Stick to Lowercase Letters:**
+   - Avoid uppercase to prevent issues in case-sensitive systems.
+   - Use hyphens (`-`) to separate words instead of spaces.
+   - Example: `project-overview.md` instead of `Project Overview.md`.
+3. **Follow a Logical Structure:**
+   - Group related files together (e.g., all images in an `images/` folder).
+4. **Avoid Special Characters:**
+   - Stick to letters, numbers, hyphens, and underscores.

+### Naming Your Project

+- Use a name that reflects the project's purpose or theme.
+- Example:
+  - A portfolio project might be named portfolio-site.
+  - A weather app could be named weather-tracker.

 ## File and Folder Structure for Web Projects

 **Recommended Basic Structure:**